abhinavsinha1991/Rekognition/README.md

 - IndexFacesController.java

-  Handles request for indexing your image.
+  Handles request for indexing a new face to an existing collection.

 - CompareFacesController.java